 Expression is evaluated and must have a type that can be converted to a boolean.
 If it's true the ScopeStatement is executed.
 After the ScopeStatement is executed, the Expression is evaluated again, and if true the ScopeStatement is executed again.
 This continues until the Expression evaluates to false.

 '''

 int i = 0;

 while (i < 10)

 {

 foo(i);

-i++;
+++i;

 }

-'''

 A BreakStatement will exit the loop.

 A ContinueStatement will transfer directly to evaluating Expression again.

+A While Statement is equivalent to:

+for (; Expression; ) ScopeStatement

+'''

-Do Statement
+11.9 Do Statement